aw/picolisp-kv/README.md

 This program mimics functionality of a [Redis](https://redis.io) in-memory database, but is designed specifically for [PicoLisp](https://picolisp.com) applications without on-disk persistence.

-The included `server.l` and `client.l` can be used to send and receive _"Redis-like"_ commands over TCP or UNIX named sockets.
+The included `server.l` and `client.l` can be used to send and receive _"Redis-like"_ commands over TCP or UNIX named pipess.

 ![GET/SET](https://user-images.githubusercontent.com/153401/84755112-ca381780-afb0-11ea-8d13-31d1a2152d2a.png)